Street Tree Planting Plan

 - Complement other aligned organisational plans and strategies that support community, environment and economic wellbeing.

 The Plan will also complement other Council plans and policies and feed in to the development of a Moreland Urban Forest Strategy in 2016-2017.

 - communication material to support the public consultation program

 - improved technical standards for street tree plantings

 - street tree program, management and maintenance directions to improve the outcomes of plantings

 - an integrated street tree inventory, and technical analysis, and

 Street trees on Council land will thrive best if they are valued and supported by the local community.

 Community custodianship of urban trees encourages the community to be more patient with tree growth, fear less about fallen limbs and consider autumn leaves and seed pods less problematic.
 It also requires Council to sustain and maintain its street tree assets.

-Council is undertaking a range of targeted and more general engagement and consultation activities throughout the development of the Street Tree Plan.
+Council is undertaking a range of targeted and more general consultation activities throughout the development of the Street Tree Plan.